webrecorder/pywb/INSTALL.rst

 This section covers more detailed installation info for pywb.

-*These instructions apply to older versions of pywb but will still work with pywb 0.9.0, although the directory based configuration system and ``wayback-manager`` utility remove some of these steps.*
+*These instructions apply to older versions of pywb but will still work with pywb 0.9.0, although the directory based configuration system and ``wb-manager`` utility remove some of these steps.*

 Requirements
 ~~~~~~~~~~~~

 pywb has tested in python 2.6, 2.7.
-It runs best in python 2.7 currently.
+It runs best in python 2.7.3+

 pywb tool suite provides several WSGI applications, which have been
-tested under *wsgiref* and *uWSGI*.
+tested under *wsgiref*, *waitress*, and uWSGI.

 For best results, the *uWSGI* container is recommended.

-Support for Python 3 is planned.
+Support for Python 3 is planned but not yet implemented.

 Sample Data
 ~~~~~~~~~~~